paolo-caroni/ps3mca-ps1/README.md

 ## Tested

 Reading 100%.
-Writing 90% with some errors in the odd frame, unreadable on PS if you use emulator image (see doc/FAQ).
+Writing unofficial and original memory card 99% with some errors in the odd frame, unreadable on PS if you use emulator image (see doc/FAQ).
+Writing PocketStation 2%, DON'T use it, actually write only the fist frame, need different delay structure.
+(Maybe since the clock isn't implemented and/or until we can write specific frames.)

 ## Documentation

 PS1 Memory Card
 <http://problemkaputt.de/psx-spx.htm#memorycardreadwritecommands>

 ## Other similar but unrelated projects